 Seattle’s vote for new unofficial flag almost stymied by ‘ballot stuffing’ hijinks, officials say

-Seattle residents were having a whale of a time deciding on a new city flag last week, with contest officials scrambling to untangle a web of purportedly falsified votes.
+Seattle residents were having a whale of a time deciding on a new unofficial city flag last week, with contest officials scrambling to untangle a web of purportedly falsified votes.

-The contest for the Emerald City’s new unofficial design, run by Seattle biweekly newspaper The Stranger, ended Friday with a unique orca design beating out the other nine contenders – or so it seemed.
+The contest for the Emerald City’s unofficial banner, run by Seattle biweekly newspaper The Stranger, ended Friday with a unique orca flag beating out the other nine contenders – or so it seemed.

 TEEN HANDS OUT AMERICAN FLAGS AS PUNISHMENT FOR STEALING OLD GLORY FROM MISSOURI BUSINESS

 The orca flag, submitted by a man who calls himself “Chet Clapper,” garnered 8,695 votes, with the runner-up emerald design falling short by fewer than 100 votes, according to the paper.
-The orca appeared to be the clear favorite early in the competition, until a last-minute surge of thousands of votes for the emerald flag set off concerns of “bot voting,” when a single user votes multiple times.
+The orca, a common swimmer in Seattle's Puget Sound, appeared to be the clear favorite early in the competition, until a last-minute surge of thousands of votes for the emerald flag set off concerns of “bot voting,” when a single user votes multiple times.

 Tech staff at the paper said they looked into the claims and found that a single IP address had been “stuffing the ballot box” exclusively for a single entry.
 However, staff said they learned the polling hijinks appeared widespread, with 11,000 of the contest’s 28,230 votes appearing similarly suspicious.